AppliedMechanics/AMrotor/README.rst

 AMrotor
 -------

 AMrotor is an object-oriented matlab-based toolbox for rotor dynamics.
-The toolbox provides the main component "rotor", which can be modelled with Timoshenko beam elements.
-In addition to this, different components, from simple static elements such as
+The toolbox is built around the main component "rotor", which can be modeled with Timoshenko beam elements.
+Furthermore, various components are available, from simple static elements such as "disc" (additional mass and moment of inertia) or "bearing" (spring-damper elements) to active components such as "active magnetic bearings (AMB)" with "pidController".
-"disc" (additional massand moment of inertia) or "bearing" (spring-damper elements) to active components such as "active magnetic bearings (AMB)" with "controllers", are available.
-After building the model, various common analysis methods (FFT, FRF, Orbits, ...) are available.
+After creating the model and eventual application of external loads (or forces), several common analysis methods (FFT, FRF, Orbits, ...) can be performed.

-Thus AMrotor is an easy to use, flexible and mighty toolbox for quick tests as well as sophisticated rotor modells.
+This makes AMrotor an easy to use, flexible and powerful toolbox for fast tests as well as for sophisticated rotor models.

 Documentation of the code
 -------------------------